CoderLine/alphaTab/README.md

 * render guitar tablatures
 * render a huge amount of effects

+and

+* play the displayed music sheet using HTML5 and Flash

 # Planned Features
 alphaTab will

 * load MusicXml Files
 * load PowerTab files

-and

-* play the displayed music sheet

 # Platforms
 alphaTab is not only a JavaScript library. alphaTab can be used in many different platforms